frankfurt-haskell-user-group/shoebox/_posts/2017-03-30-created-new-repo.md

 Just create a file in the gh-pages branch of the repo, with the format of <YEAR>-<MONTH>-<DAY>-title.md and fill it with markdown text.
 That's it!

+## add page

+Simply add a file in main directory of gh-pages branch with markdown extension (bla.md), will work.